Devshree-06/HealthAppointmentBookingSystem/README.md

 # HealthAppointmentBooking

-A Spring Boot-based application to manage and book health appointments seamlessly.
+A Spring Boot-based microservice to manage and book health appointments seamlessly.
 The system allows users to book, view, and manage appointments with doctors based on availability and specialization.

 ---